Transmission electron microscopy: Specimen stage

 A TEM stage is required to have the ability to hold a specimen and be manipulated to bring the region of interest into the path of the electron beam.
-As the TEM can operate over a wide range of magnifications, the stage must simultaneously be highly resistant to mechanical drift, with drift requirements as low as a few nm/minute while being able to move several μm/minute, with repositioning accuracy on the order of nanometers.
+As the TEM can operate over a wide range of magnifications, the stage must simultaneously be highly resistant to mechanical drift, with drift requirements as low as a few nm/minute while being able to move several μm/minute, with repositioning accuracy on the order of nanometres.
 Earlier designs of TEM accomplished this with a complex set of mechanical downgearing devices, allowing the operator to finely control the motion of the stage by several rotating rods.
 Modern devices may use electrical stage designs, using screw gearing in concert with stepper motors, providing the operator with a computer-based stage input, such as a joystick or trackball.

 Two main designs for stages in a TEM exist, the side-entry and top entry version.
 Each design must accommodate the matching holder to allow for specimen insertion without either damaging delicate TEM optics or allowing gas into TEM systems under vacuum.

 The most common is the side entry holder, where the specimen is placed near the tip of a long metal (brass or stainless steel) rod, with the specimen placed flat in a small bore.
 Along the rod are several polymer vacuum rings to allow for the formation of a vacuum seal of sufficient quality, when inserted into the stage.
 The stage is thus designed to accommodate the rod, placing the sample either in between or near the objective lens, dependent upon the objective design.
 When inserted into the stage, the side entry holder has its tip contained within the TEM vacuum, and the base is presented to atmosphere, the airlock formed by the vacuum rings.

 Insertion procedures for side-entry TEM holders typically involve the rotation of the sample to trigger micro switches that initiate evacuation of the airlock before the sample is inserted into the TEM column.

 The second design is the top-entry holder consists of a cartridge that is several cm long with a bore drilled down the cartridge axis.
 The specimen is loaded into the bore, possibly using a small screw ring to hold the sample in place.
 This cartridge is inserted into an airlock with the bore perpendicular to the TEM optic axis.
 When sealed, the airlock is manipulated to push the cartridge such that the cartridge falls into place, where the bore hole becomes aligned with the beam axis, such that the beam travels down the cartridge bore and into the specimen.
 Such designs are typically unable to be tilted without blocking the beam path or interfering with the objective lens.